Gzh0821/pvzg_site/src/instructions/Disclaimer.md

 - Non-Commercial Nature

 This game is developed by enthusiasts and is distributed completely free of charge, with no commercial intent whatsoever.
-All donations and revenues received are strictly used for game development and server maintenance.
+All non-commercial income and donations will be used for server maintenance and work production.

 - Copyright Statement